arp242/gadget/README.markdown

 - It also doesn't try to determine if this is a "mobile" browser; what does "mobile" even mean?
 Why should a 12" tablet be mobile and my 12" laptop not?
-  It's usually better (and more reliable!) to just rely on the screen width and/or use JS to determine if a client supports touch events.
+  It's usually better (and more reliable!) to rely on the screen width and/or use JS to determine if a client supports touch events and is "mobile".

 - If we don't know, then we don't know.
 Don't return useless values like "AppleWebKit 605.1.15" if there is no other information.